 First, a review of last week’s forecast:

-As for the forecast for the coming week, summarizing the opinions of analysts from a number of banks and brokerages companies, as well as forecasts made on the basis of a variety of methods of technical and graphical analysis, we can say the following:
+As for the forecast for the coming week, summarizing the opinions of a number of analysts, as well as forecasts made on the basis of a variety of methods of technical and graphical analysis, we can say the following: